licky-licky/toji-no-miko-translations/docs/md/docs/Iwakura_Sanae_Episodes.md

 **Sanae:** Mmhm.
 Musumi-san, you've been talking with Juujou-san a lot lately, haven't you?
 **Kiyoka:** I-I have...
 With our alliance activities...
 **Sanae:** Alliance??
 **Kiyoka:** Ah, I mean...
 How should I put it...
-It's like an association, for kindred spirits...\!?
+It's like an association, for kindred spirits...\!\?
 **Sanae:** It sounds kind of fun.
 Could I join in?
 **Kiyoka:** You want to be in our alliance?
 **Kiyoka:** Hmmm...
 That's...